JPvRiel/docker-rsyslog/README.md

 - JSON output templates:
   - `TmplrsyslogJSON` is the full native rsyslog message object (might duplicate fields, but also useful to debug with).
   - `TmplJSON` is a JSON output option for a subset of common syslog fields and the parsed msg portion (the message after the syslog header pieces)
-  - `TmplJSONRawMsg` includes the full raw message including original syslog headers - potentially useful as provenance / evidence on exactly how the message was transfered from a source
+  - `TmplJSONRawMsg` includes the full raw message including original syslog headers - potentially useful as provenance / evidence on exactly how the message was transferred from a source
   - Optionally convert structured data in RFC5424 into a nested JSON object (or null if not present) with `rsyslog_mmpstrucdata=on`.
-  - Optionally parse JSON message payloads with `rsyslog_mmjsonparse=on` (as a default, usually preceeded by `@cee` cookie).
+  - Optionally parse JSON message payloads with `rsyslog_mmjsonparse=on` (as a default, usually preceded by `@cee` cookie).
     - Use `rsyslog_mmjsonparse_without_cee=on` to try parse messages as JSON without the cookie.
 - A raw template `RawMsg` can be useful to bypass most rsyslog parsing and simply relay that data as is.
   - One might also then skip parsing with `parser="rsyslog.pmnull"` for a given ruleset.
-  - Note that some network devices and solaris don't provide syslog header names so the original log source identity can end up being lost).
+  - Note that some network devices and Solaris don't provide syslog header names so the original log source identity can end up being lost).
 - Allow logging rule-set extension via volume mounts with user provided configuration files (e.g. for custom filters and outputs)

 See the `ENV` instructions with `rsyslog_` environment name prefixes in the `Dockerfile` to review default settings and options further.